 Preclinical development, clinical trials, product manufacturing, labeling, distribution and marketing of potential new products are also subject to federal and state regulation in the United States and other countries.
 Clinical trials and product marketing and manufacturing are subject to the rigorous review and approval processes of the FDA and foreign regulatory authorities.
 To obtain approval of a new drug product, a company must demonstrate through adequate and well-controlled clinical trials that the drug product is safe and effective for its intended use.
 Obtaining FDA and other required regulatory approvals is lengthy and expensive.
 Typically, obtaining regulatory approval for pharmaceutical products requires substantial resources and takes several years.
 The length of this process depends on the type, complexity and novelty of the product and the nature of the disease or other indication to be treated.
 Preclinical studies must comply with FDA regulations.
-Clinical trials must also comply with FDA regulations to ensure safety of the human subjects in the trial and may require large numbers of test subjects, complex protocols and possibly lengthy follow-up periods.
-Consequently, satisfaction of government regulatory approval of new products is not obtained in a timely manner or not at all, we could be materially adversely affected.
+Clinical trials comply with FDA regulations must also comply with FDA regulations to ensure safety of the human subjects in the trial and may require large numbers of test subjects, complex protocols and possibly lengthy follow-up periods.
+Consequently, satisfaction of government regulations may take several years, may cause delays in introducing potential new products for considerable periods of time and may require imposing costly procedures upon our activities.
+If regulatory approval of new products is not obtained in a timely manner or not at all, we could be materially adversely affected.
 Even if regulatory approval of new products is obtained, such approval may impose limitations on the indicated uses for which the products may be marketed which could also materially adversely affect our business, financial condition and future operations.